Philosophy Paper FAQ

 To illustrate, suppose the paper is due on a Friday at noon, but you don't turn it in until the following Monday at 9:00 p.m. and you don't have a legitimate, documented excuse for its being late.
 Suppose the paper you turn in would have received a B if it were on time.
 Because the paper was four days late -- i.e., it went into the fourth 24-hour period since the due date and time -- it would now receive a C–.

-If your paper is going to be late, you should let me know about this on or before the day the paper is due (either by telling me in class or by sending me an email).
+If your paper is going to be late, you should let me (and the TA, if there is one) know about this on or before the day the paper is due (either by telling me/us in class or by sending me/us an email).
 This is so I that know that you are aware that we had a paper due and are aware that your paper is going to be late.

 - What are your top five "pet peeves" in student papers?